-- Far too many people are needlessly dying from bowel cancer and having to suffer with other bowel diseases. - Research offers our best chance of curing these conditions, or helping to limit the impact they have on people's lives. - Research into bowel cancer and other bowel diseases is chronically underfunded. - The unnecessary stigma and embarrassment around the bowel has to be overcome in order to make progress. - We need to invest in the next generation of scientists and funding new ideas.
+- Far too many people are needlessly dying from bowel cancer and having to suffer painful and debilitating symptoms with other bowel diseases. - Research offers our best chance of curing these conditions and developing better treatments that will help to limit the impact they have on people's lives. - Research into bowel cancer and other bowel diseases is chronically underfunded. - The unnecessary stigma and embarrassment around the bowel has to be overcome in order to make progress. - We need to invest in the next generation of scientists and funding new ideas.

 Bowel Research UK is at the start of an exciting and important journey.
-Our founding charities achieved so much and we are proud to bring with us knowledge, expertise and commitment.
+Our founding charities achieved so much and we are proud to bring with us their knowledge, expertise and commitment.
 This will stand us in good stead for the future.